Posted May 12, 2020

 SUB plans are considered to be registered on the date they are received by Service Canada’s SUB Program if all required conditions are met and supporting documents received.
 Notification is sent to the employer if approved.
 Plans usually take about 48 hours to process once received.

 Normally, SUB plans must be submitted and registered before their effective date (registration normally being the date that they are received).
-However, in light of COVID-19, plans submitted and approved prior to the end of this week (March 20, 2020) will be backdated to March 15, 2020 to allow earlier payments.
-It is not yet clear whether special rules will apply to next week (March 22, 2020 to March 28, 2020).
+However, in light of COVID-19, plans submitted and approved prior to the end of a given week will be backdated to the Sunday at the start of the week to allow earlier payments (for example, a plan submitted in the week of May 10th to May 16th would be backdated to May 10th).

 To submit a SUB Plan, you will have to send a completed SUB Plan Registration Form, a copy of your SUB Plan, and any additional required documents to Service Canada’s SUB program by mail, fax, or e-mail.